 USC Shoah Foundation Visual History Archive

 For over twenty years, USC Shoah Foundation has given voice to the witnesses of genocide for education and action.
 The Visual History Archive was established to house testimonies of genocide survivors who have given a complete personal history of life before, during and after their first-hand experience with genocide.
 It is one of the largest digital collections of its kind in the world, fully searchable via indexed keywords, and hyperlinked to the minute.
-In the Fall of 2015, Cornell University gained access to this powerful resource with the support of Robert J. Katz '69, Cornell trustee emeritus and former board chair of the USC Shoah Foundation, and Jonathan Aaron Boyarin, Hendrix Director of Jewish Studies, Diann G. and Thomas A. Mann Professor of Modern Jewish Studies and professor of anthropology.
+In the Fall of 2015, Cornell University gained access to this powerful resource with the support of Robert J. Katz '69, Cornell trustee emeritus and former board chair of the foundation, and Jonathan Aaron Boyarin, Hendrix Director of Jewish Studies, Diann G. and Thomas A. Mann Professor of Modern Jewish Studies and professor of anthropology.